ydz-one/movie-recommender/README.txt

 6) RatingDataParser
-This class provides methods to parse and clean the ratings.dat file into a collection of User objects to be stored in DataManager.
+This class provides methods to parse and clean the ratings.dat file into a collection of User objects with to be stored in DataManager.

 7) Movie
 This class is a POJO that holds relevant data for a movie.